Google's Chromecast is the best one yet—can it finally beat Roku and Apple?

 It's fast, responsive, has a very promising remote, and it supports nearly every major 4K/HDR format you might care about.
 The software is easy to use, doesn't play favorites between streaming services, and it features an awesome voice search function to tie it all together.
 Oh, and it's only $50.

-Its closest competitors are the Amazon Fire TV Stick 4K and the Roku Streaming Stick+.
-All three are priced the same (though go on sale frequently), offer 4K and HDR, and have access to pretty much every streaming service on the market.
+Its closest competitors are the Amazon Fire TV Stick 4K and the Roku Streaming Stick 4K.
+All three are similarly priced (though go on sale frequently), offer 4K and HDR, and have access to pretty much every streaming service on the market.
 The Fire TV Stick 4K is only worth it if you use Alexa a lot and don't have an Echo in your living room already, otherwise, it's between the Roku and the Chromecast.

 In truth, it's a virtual tie between the two.
-The Chromecast wins points for Android (including the ability to sideload apps for you tech-savvy folks), Dolby Vision HDR, and its remote's IR blaster.
-For everyone else, the Roku is the better choice thanks to the better remote and the inclusion of Apple's TV app—giving you access to iTunes for renting and purchasing movies.
+The Chromecast wins points for Android (including the ability to sideload apps for you tech-savvy folks) and its remote's IR blaster.
+For everyone else, the Roku is the better choice thanks to the better remote and the inclusion of Apple's TV app.
 Roku also tends to put your apps front and center instead of immediately recommending content, which I think is cleaner and simpler for beginners to master.

+That said, Google has a winner on its hands here.
 The Chromecast with Google TV isn’t just a great value, it’s one of the best streaming devices you can buy, period.

 Meet the tester